Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 #### Quadrature Encoders

-If you are using a quadrature encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1 or T2), then from the table above, manoeuvres 1 is required and it must be run every time the printer is powered on.
+If you use a quadrature shaft encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T2), then from the table above, manoeuvre 1 is required and it must be run every time the printer is powered on.
 This can be achieved by using the following command:

 `M569.6 P##.# V1    ; Where P##.# is the driver address to tune`